-This simple picture was able to do what several meetings did not accomplish: every one again knew in one instant what the general idea was and how the cooperation had to work.
+This simple picture was able to do what several meetings did not accomplish: every one again knew in one instant what the general idea was and how the co-operation had to work.
 The picture was a project plan on one page!
 The following parts can be distinguished in the picture:

 - 1. The road (research, focus groups, priorities, action): the road explains the 'process' mentioned before.
 First the diagnostic research among pupils and staff, followed by the focus groups to elaborate the research into more practical measures.
 This was followed by the priorities laid down in so-called implementation plans.
 This phase was followed by 'action'. - 2.
 SIS en SAS: the 'action' is not only IN school (Safe/Secure In School: SIS) but also AROUND schools (Safe/Secure Around Schools: SAS).
-As mentioned earlier the division between 'inside school' and 'outside school' can not be used so strict: a conflict between pupils can ignite outside and than explode inside the school (or the other way around); pupils can be a nuisance to the neighbourhood, but they might also be able to help residents and have a good relationship with them while in turn residents can keep a protective eye on the school (school watch) or support the school in other practical ways.
-In short: SIS as well as SAS is needed. - Safe/Secure Around School (SAS; the CPTED approach) is pictured in the legs while SIS is the rest of the picture. - 3.
+As mentioned earlier, the division between 'inside school' and 'outside school' can not be used so strict: a conflict between pupils can ignite outside and than explode inside the school (or the other way around); pupils can be a nuisance to the neighbourhood, but they might also be able to help residents and have a good relationship with them while in turn residents can keep a protective eye on the school (school watch) or support the school in other practical ways.
+In short: SIS as well as SAS is needed.
+Safe/Secure Around School (SAS) is pictured in the legs while SIS is the rest of the picture. - 3.
 Pupils and staff/personnel: the picture has a pupils side and a staff side.
 Pupils certainly need more attention because they know of more incidents, commit more incidents and are the victim of more incidents than staff.
 These both sides are pictured in the arms.
-Everything mentioned in the middle of the picture can be used by either pupils or staff: this is the organisation and policy.

-- 4. Brain and backbone (school safety and security coordinator): the picture had a central nervous system including: - brains picturing the policy cycle: analysis, goal setting, making policy plans, implementation and evaluation by registration/monitor; - the safety and security coordinator as a central backbone within each school, knowing what every one is working on, coordinating the work of all participants and disseminating the information.
-The coordinator is supported by a working groups of pupils, teachers, staff, parents, by a training, a newsletter, website and regular exchange with his colleagues.
+Everything mentioned in the middle of the picture can be used by either pupils or staff: this is the organisation and policy. - 4.
+Brain and backbone (school safety and security co-ordinator): the picture had a central nervous system including: - brains, picturing the policy cycle: analysis, goal setting, making policy plans, implementation and evaluation by registration/monitor; - the safety and security co-ordinator as a central backbone within each school, knowing what everyone is working on, co-ordinating the work of all participants and disseminating the information.
+The co-ordinator is supported by a working groups of pupils, teachers, staff, parents and by of course his network.